Services at Cairo Airport

 Shops and supermarket

 Both terminals are equipped with a large number of shops selling duty free goods, souvenirs, toys, fashion or jewellery.
-Most of the shops are located after security check and many are open 24/7.
+Most of the shops are located after the security checkpoint and many of them are open 24/7.

 A regular grocery supermarket does not operate at the airport.